 - Make your activity enjoyable – listen to music, include family and friends, etc.

 For those who are already moderately active, increase the duration and intensity for additional benefits.
+These exercise tips for sleep apnea will most likely help ease your symptoms.

 Weight Loss Tips: